index

 An ounce of prevention is worth a pound of the cure.
 Perhaps nowhere is this as true as with your wedding veil.
 We recommend you read our previous blog on how to take care of your wedding veil, to help ensure these are not issues you need to deal with in the future.

 But if you are already in that unfortunate situation where you need to repair your veil, don’t worry!
 We are still here to help.
 This blog will provide concrete steps you can take to make common veil repairs.
-If you have more questions, you can always reach out to us, we want to help you find creative solutions.
+If you have more questions, you can always reach out to us via WhatsApp.

 Torn Edge